Linear adjoint restriction estimates for paraboloid: Abstract

 \section{Abstract}

 We prove a class of modified paraboloid restriction estimates with a loss of angular derivatives for the full set of paraboloid restriction conjecture indices.
-This result generalizes the paraboloid restriction estimate in radial case by Shao \cite{Shao}, as well as the result of the authors in \cite{MZZ}, which is cone case.
-As an application, we show a local smoothing estimate for the solution of linear Schr\"odinger equation if the initial data has some angular regularity.
+This result generalizes the paraboloid restriction estimate in radial case from [Shao, Rev. Mat.
+Iberoam.
+25(2009), 1127-1168], as well as the result from [Miao et al. Proc.
+AMS 140(2012), 2091-2102].
+As an application, we show a local smoothing estimate for a solution of the linear Schr\"odinger equation under the assumption that the initial datum has additional angular regularity.